mikesmullin/async2/README.md

     done()
 ```

-Any Rubists in the audience?
+Exhibit C: Any Rubists in the audience?

 ```coffeescript
 called = false